SKIDATA Mountain Destinations Facts & Evidence

 SKIDATA Mountain Destinations: Public Evidence Links

-- Segment overview (includes smartphone ski pass messaging): skidata.com/segments/mountain
+- Segment overview, including smartphone ski pass messaging: skidata.com/segments/mountain

 - eCommerce solution page: skidata.com/.../mountain-destinations/ecommerce